harshilshah4251/obsidian_backup/Personal/Book Notes/The Kings of Crypto.md

 - Facebook connected the world but also undermined democratic elections.
 Youtube built a massive broadcast system but opened a Pandora's box of lies and conspiracy theories.
 - In 2016, IRS found out only 806 people reported capital gains from Bitcoin which was taxed like property.
 IRS found out that cryptocurrency is a vector for tax evasion.
 - Brian's goal is to become law-abiding good guy in the industry that is rife with scams and scoundrels.
+- Brian hoped thoughtful, careful legislation could bring stability to crypto markets and make it even more mainstream.